Frequently Asked Questions About Hail Damage

 Paintless Dent Repair is a specialized and meticulous procedure for returning dents to their original shape without the need to paint any portion of the car

 The main process for PDR necessitates the technician to push and massage each dent in an extremely technical and precise way.
 To do this, each dent is worked back to its initial shape with different metal rods differing in size and shape.
 The dents and dings are worked from the underside of the metal utilizing access points on each panel.
 It is a really specialized and meticulous method that requires the finished metal to appear as if it came from the original factory.

 Traditional auto body repair usually means getting all new paneling on the car and that means getting it painted to match the factory finish.
 Actually, in some instances the damage from the hailstorm can be so bad that conventional auto body tactics are required to fix certain panels.
 Some panels can’t be repaired with paintless dent repair because there are large dents or a large number of dents.

 9. What’s R and I?

-R and I is an acronym that is short for Remove and Install.
-When a car starts the repair procedure, an R and I technician loosens, and often removes, the interior panels and parts to allow access to the lower side of the metal panel.
-When the PDR repairs get finalized, this technician replaces the parts and re-installs the interior panels (like the headliner and hood liner).
-Car Craft Oakville features a quality-control process to make sure that all the parts are replaced properly so that your car is returned to you in the same condition that we got it, without the dents, of course.
+R and I is an acronym that means Remove and Install.
+When a car starts the repair procedure, an R and I technician loosens, and often removes, the interior panels and parts to allow for access to the underside of the metal panel.
+When the PDR repairs get completed, this technician replaces the parts and re-installs the interior panels (such as the headliner and hood liner).
+Car Craft Auto Body has a quality assurance process to make certain that all parts are replaced properly so that your car is returned to you in the same condition that we got it, without the dents, of course.

-While the car is in the shop, it’s the perfect time to have other dents and dings serviced.
-It's going to be more cost effective and your car or truck will ultimately benefit.
+While your automobile is in the shop, it’s the perfect time to have other dents and dings repaired.
+It will be more cost effective and your car or truck will ultimately benefit.

-For even more tips on coping with an accident or having your car fixed following a crash, visit Car Craft Oakville, which serves the people of Mehlville, Arnold, Lemay, and Oakville, MO.
+For other great tips on dealing with an automobile accident or having your car fixed following a collision, visit Car Craft Auto Body, which serves the people of Chesterfield, Bridgeton, and Oakville, MO.